 External working copies are still completely self-sufficient working copies.
 You can operate directly on them as you would any other working copy.
-This can be a handy feature, allowing you to examine an external working copy independently of any primary working copy whose syn:externals property caused its instantiation.
+This can be a handy feature, allowing you to examine an external working copy independently of any primary working copy whose svn:externals property caused its instantiation.
 Be careful, though, that you don't inadvertently modify your external working copy in subtle ways that cause problems.
-For example, while an externals definition might specify that the external working copy should be held at a particular revision number, if you run svn update directly on the external working copy, Subversion will oblige, and now your external working copy is out of sync with its declaration in the primary working copy.
-Using svn switch to directly switch the external working copy (or some portion thereof) to another URL could cause similar problems if the contents of the primary working copy are expecting particular contents in the external content.
+For example, while an externals definition might specify that the external working copy should be held at a particular revision number, if you run svn update directly on the external working copy.
+Subversion will oblige, and now your external working copy is out of sync with its declaration in the primary working copy.
+Using svn switch to directly switch the external working copy are expecting particular contents in the external content.